changsongyang/windows-activation/docs/en/windows10_eol.md

 You can officially install these Windows 11 editions without meeting the usual hardware requirements, such as TPM, Secure Boot, and UEFI, while still receiving continued support in the future.

+::: details Clean install Windows

-::: details Clean install Windows 11 IoT Enterprise (GAC/LTSC) 2024
+Clean install Windows 11 IoT Enterprise (GAC/LTSC) 2024

 The IoT edition ISO is available in English language only, but don't worry.